zswDev/go-evt/README.md

-# js-coroutine
+# go-evt
-A JS covariance Library
+A GoLang Event Library